It’s reported that 94% of first time traders fail within the first year…

 These test runs worked; they kept yielding 25% to 35% returns.
 I had the confidence I needed to invest some real money and quickly doubled the $27,000 that I should have used for my college tuition (and a loan from a friend of mine).

 Within a year, I had made $1.3 million.
-If you’ve seen my account on Profit.Ly, you’ve seen exactly how much money I’ve made day trading, with all of my verified trades.
+If you’ve seen my account on Kinfo, you’ve seen just exactly how I’ve made over $11 million day trading, with all my verified trades.
 The patterns I found and the techniques I created kept working.

 The prospect of getting deported back to China no longer became a worry.
 As was being part of the 94% who fail.
 How did I do this?
 Because I achieved it on the back of some core principles, mindsets and strategies.
 This isn’t about me telling you what to do.
 But these core principles will guide you in the right direction; to help you see what you need to and avoid the biggest mistakes most people make.